Free translation from parts of the book Samarkand by Olga Kharitidi.

 What is the relationship between your life NOW and the stories and myths from the oral tradition of the past?

+Which of those stories are asking to be told NOW to show the full range of our humanity?
 What is the role of the storyteller and the power of the spoken word when the warmth of human encounter is often replaced by digital communication?
+How can our stories serve the communities and environments in which we live and work?

 In this ten-week course we will explore The Now of Storytelling in three different ways: